stjude-rust-labs/sprocket/crates/lint-rules.md

 ### `line_width`

-WDL lines should be less than 90 characters wide whenever possible.
-Exceptions would be long strings that WDL doesn't allow to be broken up.
-This restriction applies to embedded code in the `command` block as well.
+WDL lines should be less than or equal to 90 characters wide whenever possible.
+Exceptions would be long strings that WDL doesn't allow to be broken up within the meta and parameter meta sections.
+This line width restriction applies to embedded code in the `command` block as well.

 ### `expression_spacing`